An Interview with Mind & Life Fellow, Helen Weng, PhD.

 I read the books that they were publishing and started going to the conferences at the Summer Research Institute, which invites scholars in the field from difference disciplines and encourages interdisciplinary discussion.

-I applied for a Mind & Life Varela grant in 2006 to fund part of my compassion meditation study.
+I applied for my first Varela Grant in 2006 to fund part of my compassion meditation study.
 I was fortunate to receive the grant and then Mind & Life invited me to speak as a Varela recipient.
-Last year, I was awarded another Varela grant for my postdoctoral work to increase the racial and ethnic diversity within studies of contemplative neuroscience.
+Last year, I was awarded another Varela Grant for my postdoctoral work to increase the racial and ethnic diversity within studies of contemplative neuroscience.
 At the 2016 Summer Research Institute, Mind & Life invited me to be a faculty member to speak on my new work, which was a great honor.

 In your latest talk at the Mind & Life’s Summer Research Institute, you delivered a proposal to include more diverse contemplative communities in your neuroscientific research paradigms.
 Why is this important?